Liquefied natural gas

-Liquefied natural gas (LNG) is natural gas (predominantly methane, CH4, with some mixture of ethane, C2H6) that has been cooled down to liquid form for ease and safety of non-pressurized storage or transport.
-It takes up about 1/600th the volume of natural gas in the gaseous state (at standard conditions for temperature and pressure).
+Liquefied natural gas (LNG) is natural gas (predominantly methane, CH4, with some mixture of ethane, C2H6) that has been cooled to liquid form for ease and safety of non-pressurized storage or transport.
+It takes up about 1/600th the volume of natural gas in the gaseous state at standard temperature and pressure.

 LNG is odorless, colorless, non-toxic and non-corrosive.
 Hazards include flammability after vaporization into a gaseous state, freezing and asphyxia.
 The liquefaction process involves removal of certain components, such as dust, acid gases, helium, water, and heavy hydrocarbons, which could cause difficulty downstream.
-The natural gas is then condensed into a liquid at close to atmospheric pressure by cooling it to approximately -162 °C; maximum transport pressure is set at around 127 kPa (gauge pressure), which is about one-fourth times atmospheric pressure at sea level.
+The natural gas is then condensed into a liquid at close to atmospheric pressure by cooling it to approximately -162 °C; maximum transport pressure is set at around 127 kPa (gauge pressure), which is about 1.25 times atmospheric pressure at sea level.

 The gas extracted from underground hydrocarbon deposits contains a varying mix of hydrocarbon components, which usually includes mostly methane (CH4), along with ethane (C2H6), propane (C3H8) and butane (C4H10).
 Other gases also occur in natural gas, notably CO2.
 These gases have wide-ranging boiling points and also different heating values, allowing different routes to commercialization and also different uses.
-The "acidic" elements such as hydrogen sulphide (H2S) and carbon dioxide (CO2), together with oil, mud, water, and mercury, are removed from the gas to deliver a clean sweetened stream of gas.
-Failure to remove much or all of such acidic molecules, mercury, and other impurities could result in damage to the equipment.
+The acidic components, such as hydrogen sulphide (H2S) and carbon dioxide (CO2), together with oil, mud, water, and mercury, are removed from the gas to deliver a clean sweetened stream of gas.
+Failure to remove much or all of such acidic molecules, mercury, and other impurities could result in damage to equipment.
 Corrosion of steel pipes and amalgamization of mercury to aluminum within cryogenic heat exchangers could cause expensive damage.